python-elective-kea/fall2023/docs/_sources/ses8.rst.txt

 All 4 should be properties.

 .. note::
-    Remember!
-In python you would never write empty properties, so there should be a reason for Make, Model, bhp, mph prorties to exist!
+    | Remember!
+In python you would never write empty properties,
+    | so there should be a reason for Make, Model, bhp, mph properties to exist!

 Ex 2: Bank